ME-ICA/tedana/docs/dependence_metrics.rst

 series.
 We can compare predicted T2* and S0 model values against the parameter estimates in order to calculate single-voxel :math:`\rho` and :math:`\kappa` values.
-You may notice that the metric values are extremely high, due to the inflated degrees of freedom resulting from using so many echoes in the simulations.
+Note that the metric values are extremely high, due to the inflated degrees of freedom resulting from using so many echoes in the simulations.
 You may also notice that, despite the fact that T2* and S0 fluctuate the same amount and that both contributed equally to the component, :math:`\rho` is